 Holy Orders

-Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time; thus it is the sacrament of apostolic ministry (CCC, 1536.)
-It includes three degrees: deacon, priest and bishop.
+Holy Orders is the sacrament through which men become ordained ministers of the “apostolic ministry” of Christ (CCC 1536).
+Through Holy Orders “the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time” (CCC 1536).

-Episcopal ordination and consecration is the third and fullest level of the Sacrament of Holy Orders, and follows ordinations as deacon and priest.
+Episcopal ordination and consecration is the fullest level of the Sacrament of Holy Orders whereby a man becomes a bishop and it follows after a man has been ordained as both a deacon and a priest.
 In an episcopal ordination, three bishops lay hands on the priest being ordained a bishop, and his head is anointed with chrism oil, an oil blessed by a bishop for use in sacraments.
-The bishop has a three-fold mission to teach, govern, sanctify the faithful of his diocese, sharing these duties with the priests and deacons who serve under him.
+The bishop has a three-fold mission to teach, govern, and sanctify the faithful of his diocese, sharing these duties with the priests and deacons who serve under him.
 As a prophet, he shares and promotes the Word of God.
 As a shepherd, he cares for all people in the diocese where he is appointed by the Pope to serve, especially the poor and the suffering.
 The bishop’s staff (crozier) symbolizes his role as spiritual shepherd of his flock.
-In his priestly role, the bishop has responsibility for the proper celebration of the liturgy and the sacraments in his diocese.
+In his priestly role, the bishop has responsibility for the proper celebration of the liturgy and the sacraments in his diocese

 An archbishop governs a diocese known as an archdiocese, which is the chief diocese of an ecclesiastical province.
 The ecclesiastical province of Edmonton also includes the dioceses of Calgary and St. Paul.

 Diaconal ordination enables a man to serve the Church through ministries of Word, worship, pastoral care and charity.
 A deacon may baptize, preach, and officiate at marriages and funerals, but he cannot preside at Eucharist or give absolution.
-Before someone is ordained a priest, he is first ordained to the order of deacon.
+Before someone is ordained a priest, he is first ordained to the order of deacon (also known as transitional deacon).

 There are also permanent deacons, who serve the Church as directed by the bishop but will not be ordained to the priesthood.
 Unlike celibate priests in the Roman Catholic tradition, permanent deacons may be married men.
 Deacons are called to carry Christ and the Gospel to their workplaces, places of relaxation, and to the heart of their family life.